 What the Clinical Trials Show (STEP and SURMOUNT Programs)

 The weight loss outcomes above apply to the active molecules — semaglutide and tirzepatide — regardless of whether they come from brand-name pharmaceutical manufacturers or licensed 503A compounding pharmacies.
-The clinical mechanism (GLP-1 receptor activation, appetite suppression, slowed gastric emptying) is identical at equivalent doses.
-Choosing a properly licensed compounded provider does not reduce efficacy — it reduces cost.
+The clinical mechanism (GLP-1 receptor activation, appetite suppression, slowed gastric emptying) is the same at equivalent doses, though compounded preparations are not themselves proven bioequivalent through the same FDA trial and manufacturing oversight process.
+Choosing a properly licensed compounded provider is intended to preserve efficacy while reducing cost.

 How to Get Started: Step-by-Step